Women's Adventure Travels

 Picture Perfect

 As the name implies, the Great Smoky Mountains are blanketed with a smoky haze mesmerizing in pictures.
 Clingman’s Dome is an observation tower and the highest point in the park.
 Cades Cove is one of the most popular sports in the park.
 It is a valley surrounded by mountains and used to be the location of a small settlement.
-Mount Le Conte is the third highest peak in the park and offers another great view of the iconic mountains.
+Mount Le Conte is the third-highest peak in the park and offers another great view of the iconic mountains.

 Closest Small City – Maryville, TN.
 Closest Big City – Knoxville, TN